Jase, Lauren & Clint: Nova 100

 In February 2024, Nova Entertainment announced that Jase & Lauren will host Nova 100’s new Melbourne breakfast show, replacing Ben, Liam & Belle who will move to a national drive show across the Nova Network.
 Their first show aired on 8 March 2024 with Brodie Pummeroy as executive producer.

 Ben French and Jaz Keane returned to the team in April 2024 after departing non-compete island.
 Perri Cassie joined the team in June 2024 after also departing non-compete island Gold 104.3.

-In May 2024, Nova announced that highlights from the weekly breakfast show will air across the Nova Network on Saturday and Sunday from 8 am - 10 am.
+In May 2024, Nova announced that highlights from the weekly breakfast show will air across the Nova Network on Saturday and Sunday from 8 am – 10 am.

 During the 2024 Summer Olympics in Paris, Clint Stanaway contributed remotely due to his role with Nine's Olympic reporting team, however was unable to discuss any Olympic content due to the station not holding official broadcasting rights.

 In September 2025, Stanaway announced his departure from the Nine Network after 25 years to focus on radio.

+In 2026, Hawkins and Stanaway began hosting an early show from 5:30am, with Phillips joining the program from 6:00am.

+In May 2026, Stanaway was added to the program title, with the show rebranded as Jase, Lauren & Clint.
+The change formalised his role as a full member of the on‑air team rather than solely the newsreader.

 Podcast

 The show is available as a daily podcast featuring the best bits from each show.
 Bonus content is available to listeners with a post show podcast The Daily Wrap, discussing behind the scenes topics of the show with several producers and on air talent.
 It often includes adult humor and language.
 A Producers' Pod is recorded during the non-survey period by members of the production team.

 In the episode released on 9 July 2024, the team revealed an interesting fact about themselves which nobody would know as a trap for the co-hosts.
 This would reveal if they had been listening to their show during the survey break.
-Jaz Keane revealed he can ride a unicycle, Perri Cassie had a successful career as a stand up comedian and Brodie Pummeroy can speed read.
+Jaz Keane revealed he can ride a unicycle, Perri Cassie had a successful career as a stand-up comedian and Brodie Pummeroy can speed read.
 In the following episode Alison Munro is a keen scuba diver and was on the team who won the Outstanding Nature Documentary Emmy Award for the documentary Puff: Wonders of the Reef, Ben French was the voice of an animated hedgehog named Jacko for a television commercial in the United States.
 During the podcast on 21 August 2024, the producing team each revealed their interesting fact to Jase, Lauren and Clint whom were all surprised and admitted not listening to the producer podcast whilst on survey break.